Simeon Strunsky

 Simeon Strunsky (July 23, 1879 – February 5, 1948) was a Russian-born Jewish American essayist and editorialist.
 He is best remembered as a prominent editorialist for the New York Times for more than two decades.

 Biography

 Early years

-Simeon Strunsky was born July 23, 1879 in Vitsebsk, Belorussia, then part of the Russian Empire and today part of Belarus.
+Simeon Strunsky was born July 23, 1879, in Vitebsk, Belorussia, then part of the Russian Empire and today part of Belarus.
 His parents were Isidor S. and Perl Wainstein.
 He graduated from Columbia University, where he was a member of the Philolexian Society, in 1900.

 Career

 Strunsky was a department editor of the New International Encyclopedia from 1900 to 1906, editorial writer on the New York Evening Post from 1906 to 1913, and subsequently was literary editor of that paper until 1920.